Elastic Potential Energy

 Problems and Solutions

-Problem 1: A compressed spring has the potential energy of 15 J, and its spring constant is 175 N/m.
+Problem 1: A compressed spring has a potential energy of 15 J, and its spring constant is 175 N/m.
 Calculate the displacement of the spring.

 U = 15 J

 k = 175 N/m

 U = ½ k (Δx)2